 There’s no real way of telling what other blockchain applications will be developed in the future.
 The possibilities are numerous.

-One thing that does look certain, however, is the creation of central bank digital currencies (CBDCs).
+One potential future blockchain application is the creation of central bank digital currencies (CBDCs).
 The Federal Reserve, People’s Bank of China, and other central banks around the world have recently announced their plans to create their own digital currencies.
 The coins would likely be issued on centralized blockchains controlled by the central banks themselves, giving them greater control over monetary policy and the financial system at large.